Airline secrets in Singapore

 18. What’s it like to fly in First Class and Suites?

-Having had the chance to observe First and Suites Classes up-close, I can vouch for the fact that it truly is heavenly.
+Having had the chance to observe First Class and Suites up-close, I can vouch for the fact that it truly is heavenly.
 Think plush flatbeds, clean pyjamas, soft slippers, and even branded toiletry bags with perfume and moisturiser you can take home.
 The meals are decadent too – you can get lobster, caviar, and Dom Perignon champagne, all on demand.

 Image credit: Singapore Airlines